All Episodes

 Ron DeSantis signed a comprehensive anti-riot legislation bill.

-This is your new modern extreme radical democratic party.
+This is your new modern extreme radical Democratic Party.

 You can't use that phrase, even though it's used in the statutory language of almost every law.

-The term was very calm.
+The term was very common.

 I mean, the word police are out in full force here.